 Around the World on Two Wheels - Travel Tips for the Cycling Nomad

 Ah, there’s no feeling quite as freeing and exhilarating than discovering a new place on your trusty old bicycle.
-Cycle touring has long been a primary form of exploration for some travellers, but with COVID19 sweeping away our existing travel plans, some of us have been turning back to our bikes as an alternative way of exploring new destinations!
+Cycle touring has long been a primary form of exploration for some travellers, but with the rising trend of embracing nature as a form of self-care, more of us have turned to our bikes as an alternative way to explore new destinations!

 Over to Chris from the Workaway team, an avid and seasoned cycling nomad who’s all for touring different countries’ (and even our own!) nature and hidden paths.
 Based on years of experience and incredible discoveries, he is excited to share some tips for those who want to start this adventure too:

-Your perfect cycle touring adventure: alone or accompanied by friends?
+Your perfect cycle touring adventure: alone or with friends?

 When alone, you get to decide where you’re going, the speed you get there and when to stop and take a picture, smell the roses or take a pee!
 What’s more, flying solo means you have the ultimate freedom to meet and hang out with new friends on the road, as well as the flexibility to make spontaneous plans without needing to accommodate your existing travel partner(s).